Taliban share rare audio message from supreme leader

 Mujahid gave no information in his tweet about where the message was recorded, when, or the reason for releasing the message.
 The spokesman was not immediately available to answer questions about the clip.

-Ahmed Rashid, who has written several books about the Taliban, said there was no context to the clip and it addressed none of the issues facing the Taliban, like women’s rights and the country’s deepening humanitarian crisis.
+Pakistan-based journalist Ahmed Rashid, who has written several books about the Taliban, said there was no context to the clip and it addressed none of the issues facing the Taliban, like women’s rights and the country’s deepening humanitarian crisis.

 “He has picked up something that is important for the Taliban but which is irrelevant to the population at large,” said Rashid.
 “There doesn’t seem to be a political purpose to this clip.
 It’s very unusual to hear from him.
 People will be puzzling over this for days to come as since he’s been in power he has kept himself aloof.”